Blog

 Having web pages that load quickly on a desktop and mobile

 There is nothing that turns people off visiting your website more than it taking an age to load.
-Google’s PageSpeed Insights is an easy way to see how your website fairs and what you can do to improve your page load speeds.
+Google’s PageSpeed Insights is an easy way to see how your website fares and what you can do to improve your page load speed.
+It’s important to note that Google uses mobile-first indexing, which means your website’s mobile performance is crucial for rankings, so it must be fully responsive for smartphone users.

 Carefully planning your website architecture